Attleboro area firefighters helped battle large mill fire

 The heat from the fire was strong enough to be picked up by National Weather Service instruments.

-Loud explosions had been heard but they were believed to be from building walls collapsing.
+Loud explosions had been heard but they were believed to be from building walls collapsing, officials said.

 Strong winds helped to fuel the flames and hampered firefighters.